jdeinum/blog/frontend/src/posts/clock_synchronization/index.md

 system is suspended.
 ```

-Systemd-resolved peridocially checks to see whether that time has elasped, and
+Systemd-resolved periodically checks to see whether that time has elapsed, and
 flushes the key if so:

 ```c